 A cosplayer?
 I wondered.
-Maybe there was an anime with a storyline involving the royalty of Haiathiel?
+Maybe there was a show with a storyline involving the royalty of Haiathiel?
 “Where am I really?”

 My appearance from the sky must have given him that idea.
 “No worries.
 I’m human.
 Just from a different world…apparently.”